-College-level coursework or approved normed test that shows student proficiency through the first intermediate level of a foreign language.
+College-level coursework or approved normed test that shows student proficiency through the second elementary level of a foreign language.
 Courses that fulfill this requirement have the designation L/ in their titles.

 General Education courses in Foreign Language help students achieve proficiency in listening, reading, speaking, and writing as well as familiarity with other cultures.
 Not all students will require the same number of courses to achieve proficiency.
 The various options for demonstrating proficiency are:

 - A score of 4 or 5 on the Advanced Placement Examination in a foreign language.

-- Completion of college-level work in a foreign language (at Geneseo or another institution) through the first intermediate level.
-For students seeking certification in education, the language requirement may be met by three semesters of American Sign Language.
+- Completion of college-level work in a foreign language (at Geneseo or another institution) through the second elementary level.

 Click here to go to the Languages and Literature Department web page for more information on the Foreign Language requirement.